uozuAho/yatzyTopDown/dev_log/dev.log.md

 is because we haven't implemented enough features yet, so I'll forgive that for now.
 I am a little worried though.

+git tag: `03_add_dice`

+OK, we have dice.
+Nice.

+## Next slice: score based on roll

+Before we start, time for a bit of cleanup (see todo).
+I forgot to do that at the end of the last slice.

 # todo

 - reduce visibility of classes/methods